magnusdv/quickped/README.md

 ## What is *ped format*?

-For a simple example, consider the following pedigree:
+For a simple illustration, consider this pedigree:

 <img src="README_files/figure-gfm/trio-ped-1.png" width="25%" style="display: block; margin: auto;" />

-A text file describing this pedigree may contain the following:
+A text file describing this pedigree may contain the following.

 ```
  id fid mid sex aff